 Members: $640 per person

 Fees include all round transportation on trip days, lunches, snacks, admissions, and program fees.

 Travel and accommodations

 Families are responsible for getting to Cody, Wyoming, and for their own hotel reservations.

 For more information about attending the Wyoming Dinosaur Adventure trip, contact Melissa Trumpey at 317-334-3114 or firstname.lastname@example.org.

-All participants must be in good health and be able to walk moderate distances, or sit for long periods of time, and tolerate high temperatures.
-All participants must provide adequate medical information and a written clearance from a physician to participate in the trip.
+All participants must be in good health and be able to walk moderate distances, kneel or sit for long periods of time, and tolerate high temperatures.
+All participants must provide adequate medical information and a written clearance from a physician to participate in the digs.
+All medical releases must be current, signed, and returned by May 16, 2020.
 For safety purposes, the museum reserves the right to deny or cancel a person's trip registration if, in the museum's opinion, the person has not provided sufficient assurance of his/her fitness to participate.